kognifai/Galore/SDK-documentation/Pipeline Operations.md

 -------------

-Creates the power spectrum (normalized) from each channel in the input sampleset
+Creates the power spectrum (normalized) from each channel in the input sample set

 orderspectrum
 -------------

-Creates the order spectrum from a sampleset with one channel of samples and one channel of rotational positions.
+Creates the order spectrum from a sample set with one channel of samples and one channel of rotational positions.

 Parameters